-No. The university does not directly reimburse for personal vehicle maintenance or repairs.
-The cost of personal vehicle maintenance and repairs are a component of the mileage reimbursement.
-Accordingly, employees must personally pay for the costs such as roadside assistance and tire repairs when driving their personal vehicle on university business.
+Accordingly, employees must personally pay for costs such as roadside assistance and tire repairs incurred while driving their personal vehicle for university business.

-2. I was asked to attend an out of town conference and place the cost of my hotel and gas on my personal credit card.
+2. I was asked to attend an out-of-town conference and place the cost of hotel and gas on my personal credit card.
 I do not have a credit card, nor do I wish to obtain one.
 Can my department force me to obtain a credit card?

 No. The university cannot force an employee to obtain a credit card through the State of Texas Travel Charge Card Program or any other means.

-Travelers may pay for the travel charges personally and seek reimbursement, or they may use other available payment options offered by the university.
-Company billed options exist for air and rental vehicle.
+Travelers may choose pay for travel charges personally and seek reimbursement or use other available payment options offered by the university.
+Company billed options exist for air and rental vehicle costs.
 In some cases, company billed options are available for lodging.
 Employees should contact their department's Travel Assistant for assistance determining available company billed options.

 Yes.
 The university does reimburse for toll charges.
-The employee may use the MapQuest chart for mileage and tolls to Austin or San Antonio to see the cost for reimbursement (mileage and tolls), the TxTag Toll Calculator, or the actual toll charges once the bill has been received.
+Use the MapQuest chart to obtain the reimbursement amount for mileage and tolls to Austin or San Antonio, the TxTag Toll Calculator, or the actual toll charges once the bill has been received.